sadebare/simple_microservice_app/README.md

             simple_microservice_app_client
             simple_microservice_app_server
   + We can then run both the images on thesame network for them to communicate with each other.
+Also note that after creating the images, we automatically generate a network called ''simple_microservice_app_default'' which act as a bridge network
     + client's container

-          docker run -d --net talent -p3000:3000 --name client simple_microservice_app_client
+          docker run -d --net simple_microservice_app_default -p3000:3000 --name client simple_microservice_app_client
     + Server's container

-          docker run -d --net talent -p5000:5000 --name server simple_microservice_app_server
+          docker run -d --net simple_microservice_app_default -p5000:5000 --name server simple_microservice_app_server
   + We can however view the client on the browser by reaching the below url on the browser

         http://localhost:3000/